 As the designer, and in many ways overseer of building a green home, the green architect is an extremely important role.
 Look for a professional with experience, willingness, vision, and time.
 Find several candidates, and make a well-thought out decision as to who may be the best choice.

-Where can one locate a green architect?
+Where can one locate an architect with experience in designing environmentally-friendly homes?
 The field of eco construction is still growing, but every year there are more and more options.
 Search for LEED accredited professionals.
 LEED is the internationally recognized green building certification system.
 Online databases such as the American Institute of Architects, are a great place to start to find local, green designers.

 When evaluating different options, make sure to ask for references; in some cases, visiting a previously finished home is a possibility.
-Learn as much as possible about different green building options so you can both ask questions, and understand ideas that the green designer may have.
+Learn as much as possible about different green building options so you can both ask questions, and understand ideas that a candidate may have.
 Find out who they are planning on working with.
-Because of the extensive nature of the job, the designer should be consulting with other professionals, such as an energy specialist, a landscape designer, and even an interior designer familiar with environmentally-friendly design.
+Because of the extensive nature of the job, the architect should be consulting with other professionals, such as an energy specialist, a landscape designer, and even an interior designer familiar with environmentally-friendly design.
 Ask about relationships he or she may have with these people.

-When searching for a green builder, just as with the designer, interview a number of contractors.
-Ask them if they are interested in green building, if they perhaps are familiar with eco publications, such as Green Source Magazine, or have experience with green construction.
-It is important to make sure the builder or general contractor chosen is interested in your vision for a green home, as they will have to ensure that the people they contract work out to, or their employees, will be environmentally friendly.
+When searching for a builder with an eco-focus, just as with the designer, interview a number of contractors.
+Ask them if they are interested in green building, if they perhaps are familiar with related publications, such as Green Source Magazine, or have experience with green construction.
+It is important to make sure the builder or general contractor chosen is interested in your vision for a new custom home, as they will have to ensure that the people they contract work out to, or their employees, will be environmentally friendly.

-The only problem is, it can be difficult to locate a local green firm.
+The only problem is, it can be difficult to locate a local firm of this nature.
 Resources, such as the Green Home Guide, offer green design-build firm listings, as well as helpful information.
-Also, if using a small firm with a limited number of green architects, ensure they will be able to give your project adequate attention.
+Also, if using a small firm with a limited number of designers, ensure they will be able to give your project adequate attention.

-Do your part to give your new custom home the care it deserves; educate yourself on eco construction, and fully investigate potential architects and builders.
+Do your part to give your custom green home the care it deserves; educate yourself on eco construction, and fully investigate potential green architects and builders.
 In the end, your house will be the sustainable, energy-efficient home that you had always dreamed of.

 Sources: